Skip to content

 • Floaters: if you have jewelry, sports equipment, electronics or collections that are valued at more than your content limits, consider protecting it with its own “floater” add-on.

-Some of the above additional coverage is offered by some insurers as part of a comprehensive insurance package.
+Some of the above additional coverage is offered by some home insurance companies as part of a comprehensive insurance package.

 Did You Know?